ganeti/ganeti/doc/design-monitoring-agent.rst

   This is the total number of sectors written successfully.

 ``timeWrite``
-  This is the total number of milliseconds spent by all writes
+  This is the total number of milliseconds spent by all writes.

 ``ios``
   The number of I/Os currently in progress.